Devins-Org/Personal-site/README.md

 Share what I learned from working on this project.
 This include technical skills, problem-solving, or insights into the domain my project is related to.

-## What Makes Your Project Stand Out
+## What Makes My Project Stand Out

 Highlight what sets my project apart from others in a similar category.
 Discuss any unique or innovative aspects.